Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 155.8

-Arizona has compiled a 9-1-0 record against the spread this season, while Florida Atlantic is 8-3-0.
-The Wildcats have a 4-6-0 record going over the point total, while games involving the Owls have a record of 6-5-0 when it comes to hitting the over.
+Arizona has a 9-1-0 record against the spread so far this season compared to Florida Atlantic, who is 8-3-0 ATS.
+The Wildcats have hit the over in four games, while Owls games have gone over six times.

 Bet on this or any college basketball matchup at BetMGM